teuben/teunix/docs/astronomy-on-ubuntu.md

 # -- old stuff to be organized --

-In this article/blog I would like to cover how to set up your Ubuntu system for professional astronomy.
-This is a moving target So this writeup is for the 2020 version of Ubuntu.
-Althugh I use the kubuntu flavor, the details do not differ if yu use Ubuntu, or Xubuntu, or any of the close derivatives.
-Any other debian based system should also (mostly) work, but the translation to a RedHat based system, for example we use Centos at work, is a different story.
-If there is enough interest, I could be persuaded to try and write that up as well.

-Communications:
-Browsers:   firefox      chrome, chromium
-Slack
-Skype
-Zoom
-Yakyak (an example of a snap)

-I will not cover what to do when you have an old/existing system, and you have two options: overlay the new on the old, or make a new one, and copy the setup files .
-This requires some knowledge and understand what parts of the old system changed, and which did not, and most importantly, which files you need.

  convert from ImageMagick doesn't convert a PDF until you modify the /etc/ImageMagick-7/policy.xml file and find make sure you have **<policy domain="coder" rights="read | write" pattern="PDF" />** in the policymap.